Oceanview, San Francisco: Gentrification and revitalization

-From 2013-2022, many homebuyers are choosing to purchase homes in Oceanview.
-This is due to housing stock selling at a much lower price point than most San Francisco neighborhoods.
-Housing prices continue to rise annually in Oceanview.
-From 2012 to 2013, the median sales price of houses in Oceanview increased 6.3% and the number of sales increased by 66.7%.
-The average square foot price of a house in Oceanview was $484 which was a 12.8% increase from the same time frame.
-The increase however slowed down after Fed started raising interest rates in 2022.
+From the 2010s, many homebuyers are choosing to purchase homes in Oceanview as housing prices continue to rise annually here.
+From 2012 to 2013, the median sale price of a house in Oceanview increased 6.3% and the number of sales increased by 66.7%.
+The average square foot price of a house in Oceanview was $484, which was a 12.8% increase from the same time frame.